mkwiatkowski/todo-rails4-angularjs/README.md

 Check out the demo at [todo-rails4-angularjs](http://todo-rails4-angularjs.shellyapp.com/).

-I did a presentation about this integration at Ruby User Group in Sopot on September 18th.
+I wrote [an article that summarizes all the lessons learned during writing of this app](https://shellycloud.com/blog/2013/10/how-to-integrate-angularjs-with-rails-4).
+I also did a presentation about this integration at Ruby User Group in Sopot on September 18th.
 Check out [the slides](http://mkwiatkowski.github.io/angularjs-rails4-trug-presentation/).

 ## Technologies used